Carlson's Hungry Beaver Sugar Camp

-Hello and welcome.
 This web site is about the great Minnesota outdoors and our family and friends making the most of it.
 Please use a lap top computer as mobile devices don't work well.
 At the bottom of each page are many pictures.
-Click on them for a full screen view.
-Feel free to visit our other web page about our home on Shamineau Lake for sale at www.loglodgelakeandland.com
+Click on them for a full screen view that you can scroll through.

 Located in the heart of the Lincoln Hills area of north central Minnesota is a 255 acre land parcel we call the Hungry Beaver Sugar Camp.
 Owned by Ron and Laurie Carlson, it is for the enjoyment of our family and friends.

-For many years our dream was to own some recreational property.
-After selling our last business in January 2007, we searched over five years to find land that met our stringent requirements.
-Being in the same family over 100 years, the property that was to become the "Hungry Beaver Sugar Camp" not only met them, it exceeded them.
+It was always our dream was to own some recreational property.
+After selling our last business in January 2007, it was time to act so we began a search.
+It actually took over five years to find the right land that met our stringent requirements.
+Being in the same family over 100 years, the property that was to become the "Hungry Beaver Sugar Camp" not only met them, but it also exceeded them!
 On December 29th, 2012, we became the new stewards of this beautiful property.
-Our dreams for creating a place for maximum recreational opportunities were set in motion.
-These past seven years we have intensively managed it for forestry, wildlife and recreational opportunities becoming a Certified Tree Farm in the process.
+Our dreams for creating a place for maximum recreational opportunities were finally set in motion.
+These past nine years we have intensively managed it for forestry, wildlife and recreational opportunities becoming a Certified Tree Farm in the process.
 Our ongoing desire is to make and use this property as a safe place people anxiously await visiting and always leave with the desire to return.

 So, welcome and please explore the web site and enjoy the many different pages to see what the Hungry Beaver Sugar Camp is all about.
-Click on the various pictures to see enlarge versions.
 Just follow the drop down menu options under each heading.
-There are over 400 pictures within this website to see.
+Hold on and get ready as there are over 400 pictures to see.